whatsupcoders/Neumorphism/README.md

 Let's see how to create the form component in HarmonyOS.

-1.Import: the node component and you can refer that from library <a href ="https://github.com/applibgroup/form/blob/main/neumorph_form/form/form.hml"> here </a> as shown below.
+1. Import: the node component and you can refer that from library <a href ="https://github.com/applibgroup/form/blob/main/neumorph_form/form/form.hml"> here </a> as shown below.

 ```html
 <element name='neuform' src='../../../../../../form.hml'></element>